-Our programme is designed to get the maximum out of your weeklong retreat on a level of personal development.
+Our programme is designed to get the maximum out of your week long retreat on a level of personal development.
 However if you need time for yourself because your physicality doesn't allow participation or you are deeply touched and you need time to reflect by yourself than you can notify us.
 We believe in self-care and we aim for a programme that suits the needs of the group.
 So we will do our best to constantly align.
-If this means that participants need free time this, of course will be discussed and listened to.
+If this means that participants need free time this, of corse, will be discussed and listened to.

 Is there a day of rest?

 In every retreat we organise at least one afternoon and evening (on the same day) free time.
 If there is a day of rest needed by the group we will discuss this.
 Remember that this week will be as much a group process as an individual process.
-Your needs can be brought into contact and together we can meet adjust the programma to everyone's liking!
+Your needs can be brought into contact and together we can adjust the programma to everyone's liking!
 We do however provide enough time within the schedule to rest.